openhuman-ai/awesome-gesture_generation/README.md

 The goal of project is focus only on Audio-driven Gesture Generation with output is 3D keypoints gesture.
 <br/>
-Input: Audio, Text, Gesture etc. -> Output: Gesture Motion
+Input: Audio, Text, Gesture, ..etc. -> Output: Gesture Motion

 > **Gesture Generation** is the process of generating gestures from speech or text.
 The goal of **Gesture Generation** is to generate gestures that are natural, realistic, and appropriate for the given context.
 The generated gestures can be used to animate virtual characters, robots, or embodied conversational agents.

 [ACM CCS](https://dl.acm.org/ccs): • Human-centered computing → Human computer interaction (HCI).

 Paper by Folder : [📁/survey](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/survey) || [📁/approach](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/approach) || [📁/papers](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/papers) || [📁/dataset](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/dataset) || [📁/books](https://github.com/OpenHuman-ai/awesome-gesture_generation/tree/main/books)